stacey-gammon/stacey-gammon/content/blog/hello_world/index.md

 ---
 template: post
-title: Nice to meet you
+title: Hello World!
 slug: introduction
 date: "2020-05-04T23:46:37.121Z"
 category: Introductions
 tags: ["Intoduction"]
 ---

-## Hello!
+## Hello World!

-Hello, I'm Stacey, nice to meet you!
+Hello World!
+I'm Stacey, nice to meet you.
 I've finally decided to build a personal website using Gatsby and Netlify.

 So far, I'm impressed.
 I love this ability to write blog posts in markdown and upload them to github.